2020s in economic history: Cryptocurrencies

 In May 2021, China banned financial institutions and payments services from offering cryptocurrency-related services.
 In 2021, the cryptocurrency exchange Binance was banned from operating in the United Kingdom.

 International trade

-The Trump tariffs continued to stay largely in effect.
+The First Trump tariffs continued to stay largely in effect.

 The World Trade Organization says that trade growth has stagnated and that the number of trade restrictions is increasing as the decade begins.
 The sectors most affected by import restrictions are mineral and fuel oils (17.7%), machinery and mechanical appliances (13%), electrical machinery and parts (11.7%), and precious metals (6%).
 However, regional trade agreements are increasing.

 The Brexit withdrawal agreement went into effect at the end of January 2020.
 Mexico and the United States have signed the USMCA agreement, and Canada has signed it as of March 2020.

+President Trump's trade disputes appear to be neutralizing as the President completed a phase 1 agreement with China and renegotiated NAFTA with the ratification of the United States–Mexico–Canada Agreement an improved, bipartisan trade agreement.
+Tomasz Brodzicki of IHS Markit predicts that world merchandise trade volume will increase by 2.7% to 14.174 billion tons (US$18.870 trillion) in 2020 and by 5% to 14.881 billion tons (US$19.795 trillion) in 2021.
+He forecasts the highest growth rates in 2020 for South and North America and the lowest for Africa.
+He predicts low trade growth for the U.S. and Canada and continuing conflicts with China, which should benefit Taiwan, Vietnam, and other parts of the ASEAN Free Trade Area.
+He also says the paralysis of the multilateral dispute settlement system in the World Trade Organization (WTO) will probably last.

+The world's largest free trade agreement, the Regional Comprehensive Economic Partnership, was signed on November 15, 2020, including the members of ASEAN, as well as Australia, China, Japan, New Zealand, and South Korea.

+The African Continental Free Trade Area (AfCTA) will go fully into effect on July 1, 2020, abolishing 90% of tariffs between member states and bringing a 50% increase in trade in the next few years.
+In June 2019 the Mercosur (Argentina, Brazil, Paraguay, and Uruguay) reached a tentative agreement.pdf with the European Union.
+They are also looking forward to similar agreements with the United States, Canada, and the EFTA bloc—made up of Iceland, Norway, Liechtenstein, and Switzerland.

 New economic trends

 Carbon market

 Carbon emission trading continues to expand with countries like China kickstarting their national carbon trading market within the decade.